Brussels Celtic RFC

 BBRFC Celtic is a Belgian rugby union club in Brussels.
 The current club was born from the amalgamation of the Brussels Barbarians and the Brussels Celtics in 2014.
 The club is based at the VUB Sports Complex in Ixelles.
-Maximum semen is captain, he is Canadian but in a good way.

-The club has three male XVs teams, a women's team, a touch squad and a rugby school.
+The club has three male XVs teams, two women's team, two touch squads and a rugby school.
 The club is the first international club in Belgium with players from more than 20 different nationalities.

-In the 2018-2019 season, the men first XV will play in Belgian National Division 3, the men second XV will play in Belgian National Division 3 Reserves and the men third XV will play Rugby Vlaanderen Division 2.
-The women XV will be playing in the Belgian National Division 2.
+In the 2023-2024 season, the men first XV will play in Belgian National Division 3, the men second XV will play in Belgian National Division 3 Reserves and the men third XV will play Rugby Vlaanderen Division 2.

+The Ladies XV and their Reserves' team will be playing in the Belgian National Division 1.

 History

-In the spring of 2014, preliminary talks took place between the officials of BBRFC and Brussels Celtic.
+In the spring of 2014, preliminary talks took place between the officials of Brussels Barbarians and Brussels Celtic.
 The discussion centered on whether Brussels’ two foremost international rugby clubs could finally reach an agreement and form one cohesive international rugby club that would be an enticing, forward thinking, international rugby home for male, female, touch and junior rugby players of all standards in Belgium.

 There had been several attempts to bring the two clubs together in the past but differences of opinion meant that talks were never conclusive.
 In June 2014 the members of BBRFC and BCRFC finally voted unanimously for the two clubs to merge.